The following guide contains examples and field descriptions for the Order Fulfillment Logic (OFL) user interface.

 1. Rename the default item rule from the Item Level Rule Group section to Items under 5$.

-2. Set the Attribute name to price.itemUnitPrice.
+2. Set the Attribute field to price.itemUnitPrice.

-4. In the Add Value field, input 5.
+4. In the Value field, enter 5.

-6. Set Included-Location-Types to include Store.
+6. Set the Included Location Types field to include Store.

 • If instead of using retail stores you had specific warehouses to ship smaller items from, you could instead use Configured Location Fulfillment Method and enter the location numbers.

-7. Set Use-Geo-Location to Yes.
+7. Set the Geolocation field to Yes.

 • The locations should be limited based on shipping costs and logistics.

-• Set the Start-Boundary-In-Miles to 200.
+• Set the Initial Boundary field to 200.

-• Set the Inc-Boundary-In-Miles to 100.
+• Set the Increment Size field to 100.

-• Set the Max-Boundary-In-Miles to 400.
+• Set the Maximum Boundary field to 400.

 • This ensures the item is shipped from the closest store.